Pragma-Project/.github/profile/README.md

 - Kernel live patching policies
 - Audit subsystem configuration

-These are all real knobs that exist in Linux today, scattered across sysctl, procfs, sysfs, kernel boot parameters, module parameters, and compile-time Kconfig options.
-Pragma's contribution is making them navigable, composable, and expressible in one coherent language instead of six different configuration mechanisms with six different syntaxes.

 However, Linux can't hot-swap its own scheduler or memory manager while running without kexec or a reboot in most cases.
 Some things are runtime-tunable (sysctl), some require a reboot (boot parameters), some require recompilation (Kconfig).
-Pragma's value would be making ALL of them runtime-configurable through one interface and one language,
+Pragma's value would be providing a single interface that's runtime-configurable.

 ---

-## Why?
+## But you can already do a lot in Linux, right?

-Because if you look at something like the Linux kernel's [`net/`](https://elixir.bootlin.com/linux/v6.19.3/source/net) directory, you'll find ~70 subdirectories at the same level — Bluetooth sitting next to bridge sitting next to IPv4 sitting next to netfilter sitting next to CAN bus.
+Sure, but if you look at something like the Linux kernel's [`net/`](https://elixir.bootlin.com/linux/v6.19.3/source/net) directory, you'll find ~70 subdirectories at the same level — Bluetooth sitting next to bridge sitting next to IPv4 sitting next to netfilter sitting next to CAN bus.
 Hardware-specific code, protocol families, filtering frameworks, and utility layers all mixed together with no navigable hierarchy.
 Not all of them apply to any given system.
 There's no way to say "show me only what's relevant to *my* hardware, running *these* protocols, using *this* filtering approach" and get a clean, scoped view of the code that actually matters.

 What you'd want is something like faceted navigation — pick your hardware, it narrows to applicable protocols; pick a protocol, it narrows to related tooling and configuration.
 A dependency-aware configuration browser instead of a flat directory listing with 30 years of accumulated everything.

-That's what Pragma aims to be.
-Not a replacement for Linux — Linux is extraordinary at what it does — but a layer that makes the configurability that's already there actually usable by the people who need it.
+It's not a replacement for Linux — Linux is extraordinary at what it does.
+This OS just makes the configurability that's already there actually usable by the people who need it.

 ---

 ## Status

-Early stage.
-Metal is furthest along — the FSP and AGESA parameter catalog is live, the optimization framework and language are being built.
-The OS is in design.
-We're building in public because the people most likely to help are the ones already living in these spaces.
+Overall: Early stages - written on 3/5/2026 and project truly started just two days ago.

+Metal is coming along but waiting on collaboration: I've now gotten the FSP and AGESA parameter catalog live with over 39,000 parameters across 29 platforms.
+But this layer is the gatekept one.
+Without getting too deep into semantics (the repo for that project tells you more), Intel and AMD are being pushed to be more open but documentation is non-existent and what commentary that does exist is insufficient.
+Currently working with teams that have deployed coreboot to gather more information from those in the space.
+All that's really lacking at this point is selecting core parameters and confirming safety, which is something as important as ever when tinkering with power levels and other hardware settings.
+I'm documenting everything and trying to push the open-source wave already started in recent years by the OCP consortium that got Intel and AMD to finally release the parameters they exposed to manufacturers for tuning.

-If you work on coreboot, Dasharo, LinuxBoot, or open server firmware, we'd love to hear from you.
+If you work on coreboot, Dasharo, LinuxBoot, or open server firmware, I'd love to hear from you and collaborate.

+Pragma is furthest along: The base language outline has been defined, the code compiles and runs in tests so far transpiled to C, and it has even transpiled a handful of randomly-chosen third-party C libraries to Pragma then back to C and compiled.
+The syntax looks good in Pragma from C and vice versa, though a lot more testing is needed.
+The webpage detailing everything about the language from a syntax reference to a sales pitch is basically done and just needs periodic updating as we move forward.
+This slice of the project is doing very well in a short period of time.

+The OS is being designed: Loading Linux as a driver was something just yesterday figured out, and putting together how it all will look is the current task at hand.
+Patching together all the work done over the years by the Linux community is not inherently difficult - there's vast documentation and a huge and open community of hobbyists and professionals deploying on serious metal solving real problems day in day out.
+This isn't a gatekept space like firmware.
+The focus at the moment is more with the language with the OS design being more of an in-between-the-hours exercise.

 ---